This year Samsung’s Galaxy Unpacked gave us a couple surprises. Some pleasant. Others, less so.

 We were excited to see the new Galaxy Z Flip, which was teased at the Oscars a few nights ago, and we expected to see a Galaxy S20 lineup to succeed the Galaxy S10.
 We didn’t expect smaller phones to become a lesser priority, however, especially with the release of Galaxy S10e last year.

 This year Samsung’s taking a different tact, showing us that the big phones are the best phones.
 It’s not all bad news, though.
+If you want to know more about Samsung products, you can take a look at our review on Samsung Galaxy S21.

 At first glance, the Galaxy S20 and S20 Plus look much like their predecessors, the Galaxy S10 and 10 Plus, aside from a smaller hole-punch for the front-facing camera.
 The punch has moved to the top-center of the device, as opposed to the corner.
 Both have bright AMOLED displays with the same QHD+ resolution as the S10’s, and an ultrasonic fingerprint reader underneath.